 We recommend you consider vaccinating your pet, reducing the brush and leaf litter in your yard, mowing your grass frequently and inspecting your dog each day for ticks.
 These are all helpful in preventing Lyme Disease in your dog; however, a proven solution that prevents ticks from getting on your dog at all should be your first line of defense.

 For prevention, we recommend you contact Mosquito Squad of Columbia.
 Mosquito Squad of Columbia has years of experience eliminating ticks and mosquitoes on your property.
-Our first line of tick prevention is a barrier spray, which is completely safe for your pets.
-In fact, the same barrier spray we use to eliminate mosquitoes also provides the protection for ticks.
-Our barrier spray tick protection program eliminates ticks in your yard or on your protected property.
+Our first line of tick prevention is a barrier treatment, which is completely safe for your pets.
+In fact, the same barrier treatment we use to eliminate mosquitoes also provides the protection for ticks.
+Our barrier treatment tick protection program eliminates ticks in your yard or on your protected property.

 If you have a severe tick problem, we can also treat nymph ticks with our Tick Tube program.
 Our tick tubes work at eliminating ticks in the nymph stage of their growth.
 Studies have shown that tick tubes can be up to 97% effective in reducing exposure to infected ticks.
 We are committed to fully protecting your pets with these programs.